DevExpress-Examples/winforms-gridlookupedit-multiple-item-selection/Readme.md

 <!-- default badges end -->

-# Grid LookUp for Windows Forms - How to select multiple items in a Grid Lookup control
+# How to select multiple items in GridLookUpEdit

-This example implements a Grid Lookup editor that allows you to select multiple values (rows) in its dropdown window.
-The Grid Lookup editor is implemented based on a [PopupContainerEdit](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.PopupContainerEdit) control that displays a [GridControl](https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.GridControl) inside the editor's dropdown window.
+[GridLookUpEdit](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.GridLookUpEdit) does not support multiple row selection by default.
+However, you can implement a custom [PopupContainerEdit](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.PopupContainerEdit) that recreates the functionality of GridLookUpEdit.
+It also allows you to select multiple values in its drop-down window.

-The Grid Lookup editor's value is a string in CSV format.
-You can type comma-separated values (for instance, "Name0, Name2, Name4") in the editor's text box to select corresponding rows in the popup.
-And vice versa, when you select rows in the popup and close it, the selected row values are displayed in the edit box as a comma-separated string.
+This editor's value is stored as a string of comma-separated values.
+You can set selected rows using the editor's text area, and vice versa.

 <!-- default file list -->